-Alongside a great selection of tracks and locations, there are several race types to keep everyone entertained including classic races, time trial, endurance, elimination, and flowmentum.
+Alongside a great selection of tracks and locations, there are several race types to keep everyone entertained including classic races, time trials, endurance, elimination, and flowmentum.
 These help keep things interesting and with online multiplayer available we can foresee some stiff competitions happening between friends and strangers alike.

 A Successful Successor?

 The overall presentation is impressive, we can’t say we were blown away by the graphics but they are not bad by any stretch and when we hit the faster tournaments there was little in the way of slow down or stuttering.
 Where Pacer really shines however is in its sound design.
 The game features over eighty music tracks that range from fast-paced trance to more synthy electro which is the perfect genre for a game like this.
 The weapons, although lacking punch when used, all sound fantastic, the sizzle of shockwaves and the heavy drumming of cannons all sound great when mixed with the sounds of zooming anti-grav vehicles.